-10.4.1.2 Low Carbon Materials and Construction
+10.4.1.2.
+Low Carbon Materials and Construction

-A building shall be designed and constructed to achieve whole-building embodied carbon impacts of not more than double that of a functionally equivalent baseline, as determined in compliance with the City of Vancouver Embodied Carbon Guidelines, or as acceptable to the Chief Building Official.
+1) A building shall be designed and constructed to achieve whole-building embodied carbon impacts of not more than double an acceptable benchmark as determined in compliance with the "National Whole-Building Life Cycle Assessment Practitioner's Guide" and the associated City of Vancouver Addendum, or as acceptable to the Chief Building Official.